-Materials Advantages Disadvantages Steel-hulled vessels More resistant in respect to fiberglass and wooden vessels.
-No need of being ballasted to maintain their position on the seafloor. - The surface of a steel hull is a less ideal surface for colonization by epibenthos than rocks or concrete.
-Sloughing of steel, due to corrosion, results in loss of epibenthic animals and increases contamination of the environment.
-Fiberglass vessels Discarded fiberglass boats are readily available and cheap.
-The fiberglass vessels have to be cleaned and sufficiently ballasted for sinking.
-This material may have little long-term value as reef habitat due to instability, lack of durability or the lack of proper preparation.
+Materials Advantages Disadvantages Steel-hulled - More resistant in respect to fiberglass and wooden vessels. - The surface of a steel hull is a less ideal surface for colonization by epibenthos than vessels - No need of being ballasted to maintain their position on the rocks or concrete.
+Sloughing of steel, due to corrosion, results in loss of epibenthic seafloor. animals and increases contamination of the environment.
+Fiberglass - Discarded fiberglass boats are readily available and cheap. - The fiberglass vessels have to be cleaned and sufficiently ballasted for sinking.

+vessels This material may have little long-term value as reef habitat due to instability, lack of durability or the lack of proper preparation.
 Wooden vessels Boring organisms increase habitat complexity providing space for other organisms and forage for invertebrates and fish.
 Wooden vessels, especially smaller ones, have both stability and durability problems.
 They are subjected to the action of boring and microbial organisms and may break up in storm situations when placed in shallow water or if not properly ballasted.
 Floating debris presents a hazard to navigation or may wash ashore as unsightly beach litter.
 Increasing water depth for deployment does not appear to improve the longevity of wooden vessels.
 A best-case scenario is that the wooden parts disintegrate after one to five years, leaving the heavy ribs and keel and the associated metal components (engines, boilers, metal masts, etc.) to serve as fish and diver attractants, thus providing some short-term economic benefit to some individuals.
 Processed wood, used for many construction purposes, is often treated and can contain toxic compounds.
-Vehicles Vehicle bodies are readily available, inexpensive, and are relatively easy to handle, not requiring heavy equipment to move.
-Vehicle bodies require a great deal of preparation and removal of contaminant material prior to being ready for deployment.
-This activity can be labor-intensive.
-Vehicle bodies are not durable, lasting for one to five years in the marine environment.
-Considering that about one year is required to establish an encrusting or fouling community, along with a relatively stable population of fish, and considering that significant deterioration has likely begun to take place at about year four, vehicle bodies are not stable, and likely can be moved easily by storm surge or a boat pulling a trawl, resulting in the material being moved from its original location.
-Fiberglass, rubber, and plastics attached to automobile bodies, if not removed when deployed, may become unattached and free in the water column after the metal corrodes away.
-Recycling of the steel may be a more economically beneficial use of vehicle bodies than allowing them to corrode within a few years on the ocean floor.
+Vehicles Vehicle bodies are readily available, inexpensive, and are relatively easy to handle, not requiring heavy equipment to move. - Vehicle bodies require a great deal of preparation and removal of contaminant